Home > Research > Researchers > Jennie Gilbert

 • Royal School of Mines Association

-Jennie is a Senior Fellow of the Higher Education Academy and has substantial university teaching experience.
-For several years, she led curriculum development as the department’s Associate Director for Undergraduate Delivery.
-She has also held the posts of: Deputy Director of the Graduate School for the Environment; Programme Director for the Earth and Environmental undergraduate degree programmes; Director of Studies for undergraduate students; Head of Undergraduate Admissions, and Department Careers Officer.
-She has been a panel member of two Lancaster University Periodic Quality Reviews, and has examined PhD and MSc theses at many universities both within the UK and overseas.
+Jennie is the Director of the NERC-funded Envision Doctoral Training Partnership.
+She is a Senior Fellow of the Higher Education Academy and has substantial university teaching and teaching leadership experience.
+For several years, she led curriculum development as the department’s Associate Director for Undergraduate Teaching.
+She has also held the posts of: Associate Director of the NERC-funded Envision Doctoral Training Partnership; Deputy Director of the Graduate School for the Environment; Programme Director for the Earth and Environmental undergraduate degree programmes; Director of Studies for undergraduate students; Head of Undergraduate Admissions, and Department Careers Officer.
+She has been a panel member of two Lancaster University Periodic Quality Reviews, and has examined PhD and MSc theses at universities both within the UK and overseas.

-Passionate about teaching Earth processes, she trains students in geologic field skills out-of-doors and brings the geologic world into the lecture theatre and laboratory.
+Jennie teaches Earth processes and geologic field skills outdoors, and brings the geologic world into the lecture theatre and laboratory.
 She teaches undergraduate and postgraduate students and is the module convenor for:

 • LEC.103 Environmental Processes and Systems – a flagship first year module that introduces the Earth as a system comprising air, water, land and life